Polynomial algorithms for p-dispersion problems in a planar Pareto Front: Discussions

-Lastly, we note that $p$-dispersion-MM and MSN (and the hierarchic optimization discussed in section 8.2) can be parallelized under GPGPU, with the enumerations running in $O(pn^2)$ time.
-However, the dichotomic search in Algorithm 2 is not compatible with a GPGPU parallelization.
-For Max-Min p-dispersion, one may parallelize the $O(pn \log n)$ time version with OpenMP, or the $O(pn^2)$ time and massively parallelized version under GPGPU.
-Practical efficiency becomes dependent on the characteristic of the GPU hardware.
-We note that the computation of the DP matrix line by line is an useful point for GPGPU parallelization, using less memory space in the GPU hardware, which may be a limiting factor.
+Finally, we discuss the possibility of massive parallelization under GPGPU.
+Exhaustive enumerations as in $p$-dispersion-MSN (and the lexicographic optimization) is compatible with GPGPU parallelization.
+However, this is not the case for the dichotomic search in Algorithm 3.
+For Max-min $p$-dispersion, one may parallelize the $O(pn \log n)$ time version with OpenMP or the $O(pn^2)$ time under GPGPU.
+Finally, note that a line by line computation of the DP matrix as in Algorithm 2 is useful for GPGPU parallelization: memory in the GPU hardware may be a limiting factor.